 - The jobs must each have lasted at least 12 months with compliance to relevant UK legislation such as the National Minimum Wage Regulations in force at the time as well as compliance under the Working Time Regulations 1998; and

 Please note, if you have applied as an Innovative Team, the criteria above for creating jobs do not apply the same way as a sole applicant.
-For example, if three of you are applying for endorsement in order to settle as part of a team, you cannot rely on the ten fulltime jobs requirement, instead, there must be 30 fulltime jobs
+For example, if three of you are applying for endorsement in order to settle as part of a team, you cannot rely on the 10 full time jobs requirement, instead, there must be 30 full time jobs.

 *If you satisfy the above criteria, you must then send your application including a letter of endorsement to the Home Office.*

-How can NA Law help you obtain settlement as an Innovator?
+How Can NA Law Solicitors Help you Obtain Settlement as an Innovator?

 With years of experience in high net worth immigration, NA Law can assist you with the entire process, including ensuring you meet the general requirements as an individual as well as determining how your company has or will meet the specific business requirements.

-Contact us for a free initial consultation to assess your eligibility.
-In addition, the following pages may be useful:
+Contact us for an initial consultation to assess your eligibility.
+In addition, the following pages on our website may be useful: